Meet the Apple Family

 • Make applesauce by cooking chopped apples with cinnamon and nutmeg.

-• Make a salad with chopped up apples, walnuts, balsamic vinegar and spinach.
+• Make a salad with chopped apples, walnuts, balsamic vinegar and spinach.

 • Add diced apples to your homemade turkey meatloaf.

-• Slice thin and layer apples with low sodium turkey, low fat, low-sodium cheese and lettuce on a whole wheat tortilla wrap.
+• Slice thin and layer apples with low-sodium turkey, low-fat, low-sodium cheese and lettuce on a whole-wheat tortilla.

 • Stuff an apple (with core removed) with raisins, cinnamon and oats.
-Cover with foil and bake at 325 degrees F for 45-55 minutes.
+Cover with foil and bake at 325 degrees Fahrenheit for 45-55 minutes.

 Lipton